ABCs of Res Life

 San José State University: A pretty obvious one, but we’re trying to cover all the bases!

-LLCs are floors whose residents have expressed an interest in either an academic or personal passion area.
-To learn more about Living Learning Communities, please visit their website.
+TCs are floors whose residents have expressed an interest in either an academic or personal passion area.
+To learn more about Theme Communities, please visit their website.

 TCRA - Themed Community Resident Advisor